RSA Key Generator

 RSA Algorithm Fundamentals

-• Choose two prime numbers p and q
+• 1.
+Choose two large, distinct prime numbers, p and q:

 Public Key: (n,e)